openfaas/openfaas.github.io/_posts/2023-05-12-build-a-serverless-discord-bot.md

 If you'd like to customise my bot, then just do the following:

-1. Fork the repository
+1. Fork the the repository - [on GitHub](https://github.com/alexellis/discord-to-zoom)
-2. Clone your forked version
+2. Clone your forked version to your own machine
 3. Edit the files you want to change
 4. Swap my username / Docker Hub account in `stack.yaml` under the `image:` field to your own
 5. Run `faas-cli up` and try out the new changes.